-Babesiosis is usually acquired from the bite of a tick (Ixodes scapularis), more commonly called the black legged tick.
+Babesiosis is usually acquired from the bite of a tick (Ixodes scapularis), more commonly called the blacklegged tick.
 Usually it causes mild flu-like symptoms, and many people are not even aware that they have had it.
 However, it can also be transmitted by blood transfusion from an infected donor, and infection in blood recipients can result in severe illness or death.
-To date babesiosis cases have been documented in the United States, mainly in the North Eastern States, but the number of reported cases has been increasing following the designation of this infection as a reportable disease, and over 100 infections in the USA are believed to have been acquired from a transfusion.
-Ticks capable of carrying this parasite are found in Canada, but there is little active surveillance in Canada.
-In 2013 10,062 blood donations were tested for antibody to Babesia microti in a study (donors were from areas in Canada bordering risk areas in the USA southern Ontario, southern Manitoba, Nova Scotia and New Brunswick).
-None of the donations were positive, thus at this time Babesia microti does not appear to be a threat to the blood supply.
-However, as this may change ongoing vigilance is required.
+To date babesiosis cases have been documented in the United States, mainly in the North Eastern States, but the number of reported cases has been increasing following the designation of this infection as a reportable disease in 2012, and over 150 infections in the USA are believed to have been acquired from a transfusion.
+The parasite appears to be in the early stages of becoming established in ticks in Canada, but to date only one human case acquired from tick exposure in Canada has been reported.
+In a 2013 study, 10,062 blood donations were tested from areas of potential risk and none were positive.
+At this time Babesia microti presents very low risk to the blood supply but ongoing vigilance is required.